-- Ensure that this policy is reviewed annually at minimum and ratified by the governing body. - Ensure that this policy and associated procedures are adhered to by all staff. - Ensure that all staff are made aware of the named governor for safeguarding and the Designated Safeguarding Lead.
+Ensure that this policy is reviewed annually at minimum and ratified by the governing body;

-- Ensure that the role of 'Designated Safeguarding Lead' is explicit in the role-holder's job description. - Decide whether to have one or more deputy safeguarding leads and ensure they are trained to the same standard as the Designated Safeguarding Lead. - Organise appropriate cover for the role of Designated Safeguarding Lead for any out of hour/out of term activities. - Appoint a 'Designated Teacher for Looked-After and Previously Looked-After Children' to promote the educational achievement of children looked after. - Appoint a lead for online safety. - DSL Leads (Headteacher and Pastoral Lead) - Academy IT Lead - Promote a whole academy approach to safeguarding. - Promote resilience to social and emotional wellbeing, which is tailored to the needs of the children. - Ensure that all recruitment follows the 'Safer Recruitment' guidance, and a single, central record is maintained with details of all members of staff who are in contact with children. - Respond to allegations of abuse against all other members of staff including supply staff, volunteers, and contractors. - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Ensure that the academy works with Children's Services, the police, health services and other services to; promote the welfare of children; provide a co-ordinated offer of early help when need is identified; contribute to inter-agency plans for children subject to children protection plans and to protect children from harm. - Safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012).
+- Ensure that this policy and associated procedures are adhered to by all staff; - Ensure that all staff are made aware of the named governor for safeguarding and the Designated Safeguarding Lead; - Ensure that the role of 'Designated Safeguarding Lead' is explicit in the role-holder's job description; - Decide whether to have one or more deputy safeguarding leads and ensure they are trained to the same standard as the Designated Safeguarding Lead; - Organise appropriate cover for the role of Designated Safeguarding Lead for any out of hour/out of term activities; - Appoint a 'Designated Teacher for Looked-After and Previously Looked-After Children' to promote the educational achievement of children looked after; - Appoint a lead for online safety; (DSL will still retain ultimate responsibility for this) - Promote a whole Inspire Education Trust approach to safeguarding; - Promote resilience to social and emotional wellbeing, which is tailored to the needs of the children; - Ensure that all recruitment follows the 'Safer Recruitment' guidance and a single, central record is maintained with details of all members of staff who are in contact with children; - Respond to low level concerns and allegations of abuse against all other members of staff including supply staff, volunteers and contractors; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service and Teaching Regulation Agency as required; - Ensure that the academy's collaborate with Children's Services, the Police, Health services and other services to; promote the welfare of children; provide a co-ordinated offer of early help assessments when need is identified; contribute to inter-agency plans for children subject to children protection plans and to protect children from harm; - Safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012); and - Ensure that children's Services (from the host local authority or placing authority) have access to the Inspire Education Trust to conduct, or to consider whether to conduct a section 47 or section 17 assessment, as per Keeping Children Safe in Education (September 2022).

-- Ensure that children's Services (from the host local authority or placing authority) have access to Inspire Education Trust to conduct, or to consider whether to conduct a section 47 or section 17 assessment, as per Keeping Children Safe in Education (September 2021). - 3.3 The Role of the Designated Safeguarding Lead - 3.3.1 The Designated Safeguarding Lead for each individual academy is set out on page 2 of this Policy.
-The Designated Safeguarding Lead will: - Take overall lead responsibility for safeguarding and child protection (including online safety) in their specific academy. - Liaise with the safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2020). - Always be available during term time (during academy hours) for staff in their specific academy to discuss safeguarding concerns.
-If they are not available, a deputy will be made available. - Undergo training to provide them with the knowledge and skills required to carry out this role and update this every two years.
+3.3 The Role of the Designated Safeguarding Lead

+3.3.1 The Designated Safeguarding Lead and Deputy Designated Safeguarding Lead for each individual Academy is set out on page 2 of this Policy.

+The Designated Safeguarding Lead will;

+- Take overall lead responsibility for safeguarding and child protection (including online safety); - Liaise with the safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2022); - Always be available during term time academy hours for staff in the Inspire Education Trust to discuss safeguarding concerns.
+If they are not available, a deputy will be made available: